wp-plugins/paid-memberships-pro-for-wp-courseware/readme.txt

 == Changelog ==

+= 1.2 =
+* New: Added function to retroactively assign new courses to existing membership levels that have already been purchased

 = 1.1 =
-* Fixed bug that wouldn’t allow for courses to be enrolled if the membership level ID was > 10
+* Fix: Fixed bug that wouldn’t allow for courses to be enrolled if the membership level ID was > 10

 = 1.0 =
 * Initial release